 Imaging differential considerations include:

-- dentigerous cyst if pericoronal
+- dentigerous cyst if pericoronal to an impacted tooth

 - calcifying odontogenic cyst (Gorlin cyst) and other odontogenic (e.g. periapical) cysts and tumors